If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Machi nods her head.
 “Well, he is not in combat is he?”

 “Yeah, he is actually.”
 Apricot remembers the conversation she had with the general.
 The situation is growing worse by the day and this new news of combat sets her uneasy.
-“Already the base they deploy him to has seen several air raids.”
+“Already the base they deploy him to has seen several air scares.”
 Solenne sighs.
 “He won‘t admit to it but I know he has been in a couple dogfights at least.
 He told me about scrambling a bomber and how proud he was to send the accompanying fleet running with their tales between their legs.
 It scares me.”

 “I am sorry to hear that hun.
 If there is anything I can do please ask.”
 Apricot says to comfort even though she imagines it would come as none at all.